RunLLM/gitbook/integrations/README.md

 * [data-systems](data-systems/ "mention"): Connectors to databases and storage systems.
 * [compute-systems](compute-systems/ "mention"): Connectors to cloud compute engines like Kubernetes and Databricks.
+* [container-registries](container-registries/ "mention"): Container registries from which to pull custom Docker images to be used by Aqueduct operators.

 We're constantly working to add support for new systems, so if there's something you'd like to see, let us know on our [community Slack](https://slack.aqueducthq.com) or on [GitHub](https://github.com/aqueducthq/aqueduct/issues/new).